Douglas Brinkley

 Douglas Brinkley (born December 14, 1960) is an American author, Katherine Tsanoff Brown Chair in Humanities, and professor of history at Rice University.
-Brinkley is the history commentator for CNN, Presidential Historian for the New York Historical Society, and a contributing editor to the magazine Vanity Fair.
+Brinkley is a history commentator for CNN, Presidential Historian for the New York Historical, and a contributing editor to the magazine Vanity Fair.
 He is a public spokesperson on conservation issues.
 He joined the faculty of Rice University as a professor of history in 2007.
+Brinkley joined the board of directors for the National Archives Foundation in 2023.

 Early life

-Brinkley was born in Atlanta, Georgia in 1960, but after his father was transferred to the Toledo, Ohio headquarters of Owens-Illinois in 1969, did his remaining elementary and secondary schooling in Perrysburg, Ohio.
+Brinkley was born in Atlanta, Georgia, in 1960, but after his father was transferred to the Toledo, Ohio headquarters of Owens-Illinois in 1969, did his remaining elementary and secondary schooling in Perrysburg, Ohio.
 His mother was a high school English teacher.
 In fourth grade Doug memorized the Presidents, their vice presidents, as well as the opposing presidential and vice presidential candidates.

 Education

 Brinkley was educated at Perrysburg High School, followed by Ohio State University, from which he earned a B.A.
 (1982), and Georgetown University, earning an M.A.
 (1983) and Ph.D.
 (1989) in U.S. diplomatic history.
 He has been on the faculty of Hofstra University, the University of New Orleans, Tulane University, and Rice University.

 He received an honorary doctorate for his contributions to American letters from Trinity College in Hartford, Connecticut.